dmotitsk/coursera/README.md

 * -t or --types - types of resources to download (optional)
 * -v or --verbose - be more verbose (optional)
 * -f or --force - override existing files (optional)

+###Examples:
+* python coursera.py nlp - download the whole NLP course (skip already downloaded files)
+* python coursera.py saas -v -f - download the whole SAAS course in verbose mode (override existing files)
+* python coursera.py nlp -p 1 2 -v - download the 1st and the 2nd chapters of NLP course
+* python coursera.py nlp -p 3  -r 2 3 - download the 2nd and the 3rd lectures of the 3rd chapter of NLP course
+* python coursera.py nlp -p 3  -r 2 3 -t movie pdf - download the 2nd and the 3rd lectures of the 3rd chapter of NLP course (only video and PDF files)